The PurpleHull Pea Amateur Radio Club's callsign is, appropriately, K5PEA.

 The chairman of the festival's "Million Tiller Parade" is a ham.
 (He

-is also a former mayor of Emerson, and his wife
+is also the mayor of Emerson, and his wife

 - a former festival chairman - and four daughters are licensed as well.)

 The "Pea-R Guy" (the publicity chairman) is a ham.